igorwaw/web-advent/content/2015/10-elves-say/index.md

 When the loop ends, do the same construction again.
 Special case: string of length 1.
 Remember to convert integers to strings when needed.
 And that's it.

-Not the prettiest code as there's some repetition, but it's readable and resonably fast.
+Not the prettiest code as there's some repetition, but it's readable and reasonably fast.

 ```python